globus/searchable-files-demo/README.md

     ./searchable-files all-parts

 These are equivalent.
-Note that `all-parts` does not take any options, and there cannot be customized in the ways that these other commands can be.
+Note that `all-parts` does not take any options, and therefore cannot be customized in all the ways that these other commands can be.

 ### Querying Results